hellgelino/bezzera-bb005-digital-timer/README.md

 # bezzera-bb005-digital-timer based on ESP8266:
-Bezzera BB005 modifikation to setup your grinding Time via digital Timer based on Arduino Node32
+Bezzera BB005 modifikation to setup your grinding Time via digital Timer based on ESP8266

 ## This Modifikation features:
 - You can install this mod without any modifikation on the original Hardware